mfroeling/QMRITools-website/pages/doc_instal.md

     QMRIToolsFunctions[]
     QMRIToolsFunctions["toolbox name"]

-### Listing Available Packages and Functions
+### Helpfull functions

 After loading the toolbox to find the install location of the toolbox run

     OpenQMRIToolsLocation[]